rajath-optit/validate_23_checkpoint-IAM/README.md

 CloudTrail is not enabled for this account.
 ```

-### Function: Check if dedicated VPC is used for production resources
+### 13.Function: Check if dedicated VPC is used for production resources
 ```
 13. We should always recommend using a dedicated VPC for Production Resources - All Prod servers should be in one VPC.
 Dedicated VPC (VpcId: vpc-1234567890) is used for production resources.
 ```

-### Function: Check if SSH to all production resources is limited to Bastion Host only
+### 14.Function: Check if SSH to all production resources is limited to Bastion Host only
 ```
 14.SSH to all Production resources should be limited to Bastion Host ONLY.
 Security Group: Bastion-SG (sg-1234567890)